-For hosted logins, including authrocket.js, AuthRocket generates the token and gives it to the user logging in.
+When a user performs a login, a new token is generated and given to the user by LoginRocket.
 The user then passes that token on to your server so your backend app can verify that token.

 Additionally, JWTs are digitally signed, making it possible to verify that the contents of the JWT are unchanged.
 Using the signature, your app can verify the token without making an API call back to AuthRocket, reducing login time for your users.

-AuthRocket’s JWT login tokens also contain basic information about the user, and optionally, information about their memberships and orgs.
+AuthRocket’s JWT tokens also include OpenID Connect compatible fields containing basic information about the user, and optionally, information about their account (memberships and orgs).
 This wealth of information right in the JWT significantly reduces the number of API calls your app would otherwise have to make, making everything faster.

-This secret will be used by your app to verify the JWT and ensure it’s unmodified.
+This key/secret will be used by your app to verify the JWT and ensure it’s unmodified.